nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 }
 ```

 What if the array passed to `bubbleSort` was already sorted?
 Or mostly sorted?
 We wouldn't need to perform all of our iterations.
 How would we exit?

-TODO
+We can declare a `swapped` variable and with each iteration check whether or not any elements in the array were swapped.
+If no elements were swapped, then the array is sorted and we can return.

 ```js
 const unsorted = [10, 1, 9, 2, 8, 3, 7, 4, 6, 5];